Your Horoscope This Week: August 17 To 23

 You’re over the drama, Libra, and you’re not afraid to admit it.
 The first half of the week has you reflecting on your friendships, especially any connections that left you drained during Leo Season.
 With Mercury now direct in your friendship sector, you’re seeing things clearly, especially your own patterns of overextending or sugarcoating your boundaries.
 What do you really want from your community?
 More joy?
 More depth?
 More space?
 Whatever it is, this is your moment to stop settling for vibes and start curating your circle.

-Once Virgo Season begins on Thursday, the mood shifts inward.
-The next day, the Virgo New Moon activates your healing, closure, and solitude sector, making you more introspective than usual — and that’s a good thing.
+Once Virgo Season begins on Friday, the mood shifts inward.
+Later that day, the Virgo New Moon activates your healing, closure, and solitude sector, making you more introspective than usual — and that’s a good thing.
 Venus, your ruler, is still in sensitive Cancer, reminding you that not everyone deserves full access to your heart.
 Spend time solo this weekend.
 Write.
 Cry.
 Dream.
 This is your prep season: your spiritual reset before your own birthday arrives in a few weeks.
 Plant seeds for peace, forgiveness, and softness.
 Let this period of quiet fuel your power.

 Scorpio Sun & Rising: